Bibhash7/ForecaStream/README.md

 # ForecaStream
 ForecaStream is a powerful weather data pipeline that leverages the TimeanddateScrapper Python package(Developed by me) to extract real-time weather information from timeanddate.com.
 This application employs Apache Kafka for efficient data streaming and MongoDB for robust data storage.

-## Abbout the scrapper Created by me:
+## About the scrapper (Created by me):

-Find the description on the following link: https://pypi.org/project/TimeanddateScrapper/
+It is live on: https://pypi.org/project/TimeanddateScrapper/
       pip install TimeanddateScrapper

 ## Key Features: